 "Well, it didn't take a genius to figure that one out.
-Still," she said looking around the table at everyone with a big smile.
+Still," she said looking around the table at everyone.
 "I guess it takes one to know one."
 It took a moment before the information made its way home and the entire place erupted again.
 "Shame on you for not telling me," Bella chided her younger sister.